-- 1. A member must upload a Horse ID Google Form on a horse they own or have leased by April 1 of the current 4-H year. (https://docs.google.com/forms/d/e/1FAIpQLScTQGaiMyftqZlkrIU-yB1HWhwNUu0UbuGTqVOvjB6sUonlAQ/viewform) The exception is a lame project horse or death of a project horse.
+- 1. A member must upload a Horse ID Google Form on a horse they own or have leased by January 15 of the current 4-H year.
+The exception is a lame project horse or death of a project horse.
 To seek an exception, please submit a brief description of the issue, a note from your veterinarian, the new horse identification and lease agreement (if applicable) to the HAC to be considered. - 2.
 There are no restrictions on the number of horses that may be carried as a 4-H Project. - 3.
 If leased, the 4-H lease agreement must be on file with Horse ID Google Form. - 4.
 No member may show a horse that is being shown or trained by another individual or being used as a lesson horse during the 4-H year which is October 1st through September 30th, with the following exceptions: a member's immediate family, another 4-H member, club leader or sharing of a properly ID'd/leased horse. - 5.
-A trainer may NOT show a member's project horse for any reason during the project year (October 1st to September 30th). - 6.
-Horse IDs are required to be completed once per 4H member/horse combination.
-This one Horse ID will be good each season the horse is used in your project.
-When acquiring another horse you will need to complete a new horse ID form.
+A trainer may NOT show a member's project horse for any reason during the project year (October 1st to September 30th).